-- Sustainable Aviation Fuel: R&D is focused on the identification, development and scale up of new pathways, beyond the mature lipids hydrogenation producing HEFA, and this R&D implies a deep understanding of SAF interaction with existing equipment, turbines and aircraft systems (e.g. APU), mandatory for a successful certification (engine testing), and identification of non-CO2 benefits. - Give consideration in biofuel development to end-usage as sustainable aviation fuel or component.
+- Sustainable Aviation Fuel: R&D is focused on the identification, development and scale up of new pathways, beyond the mature lipids hydrogenation producing HEFA, and this R&D implies a deep understanding of SAF interaction with existing equipment, turbines and aircraft systems (e.g. APU), mandatory for a successful certification (engine testing). - Give consideration in biofuel development to end-usage as sustainable aviation fuel or component.